• Skip to main content

 Finding books about their favorite activity is a great way to hook a reader!
 If your kid loves sports, whether it's basketball, soccer or even cheerleading, this list of sports graphic novels is for them.
 These exciting books will keep even the most reluctant of readers laughing, "wow-ing," and most importantly of all, turning pages.

-Collage of book covers for sports graphic novels
+Collage of book covers with text overlay, "sports-themed graphic novels"

 For kids who want more books about sports try these lists: